 Taking your Motorcycle Theory Test

-You’ve got your provisional license, you’ve probably been given a set of L-Plates as a joke present from a friend or family member, but what you need now in order to continue along your motorcycling journey is to pass your motorcycle theory test.
+You’ve got your provisional licence, you’ve probably been given a set of L-Plates as a joke present from a friend or family member, but what you need now in order to continue along your motorcycling journey is to pass your motorcycle theory test.

 There are two parts to the motorcycle theory test.
 The first is a series of multiple choice questions - along the lines of ‘Why should you glance over your left shoulder before turning left?' or ‘What should you clean visors and goggles with?’.